two professionals in discussion

 What other matters should I consider during the meeting?

-• Try not to get angry or emotional during the meeting.
+• Stay calm.
 Request a break if needed.

 After the meeting